Hugo-bot79/PHYS3116_Astrophysics-group-2/Markdown note for group meeting 2.md

 Our group has decided to use data vandenBerg_table2 insteand of HarrisPart III.
 This is because we want to analyse age-FeH relations and magnitude-Galactic radius to determine accreted globular cluster, and we are going to use mass of the star and HB type to conduct further analysis.

-Hugo Chen
-#import csv file to pandas (real)
-#import Krause21.csv file to pandas.
-This step ensure pandas can read and manipulate the data.
-Galaxydata_1 = pd.read_csv(r"Krause21.csv")
-#import VandenBerg.csv file to pandas.
-This step ensure pandas can read and manipulate the data.
-Galaxydata_2 = pd.read_csv(r"vandenBerg_table2.csv")
-#test whether pandas can read the data from Krause21.csv
-print(Galaxydata_1)
-#test whether pandas can read the data from VandenBerg.csv
-print(Galaxydata_2)

 #Note:
 Hugo Chen: